ZilantRobotics/uav_hitl_dynamics/src/dynamics/vtol/README.md

 ## 1.4 Environment Model

-The environment model in the `InnoVtolDynamicsSim` class consists of the following components:
+The environment model in the `VtolDynamics` class consists of the following components:

 ### 1.4.1 Wind Model